Meet-Vyas-Dev/geomloss/IMPLEMENTATION_SUMMARY.md

 ## Credits

-Extension implemented for the GeomLoss library by Jean Feydy.
+Extension implemented by Meet J. Vyas for the GeomLoss library by Jean Feydy.
 All new metrics follow the same design patterns and conventions as the original library.